mensi/pyggi/README.md

 ## License

-The icons used are <http://www.famfamfam.com/lab/icons/silk/>(famfamfam silk), which are licensed under a <http://creativecommons.org/licenses/by/2.5/>(Creative Commons Attribution 2.5 License)
+The icons used are [famfamfam silk](http://www.famfamfam.com/lab/icons/silk/), which are licensed under a [Creative Commons Attribution 2.5 License](http://creativecommons.org/licenses/by/2.5/)